 TOTP

 TOTP is a clever approach to multi-factor authentication.
-When the user of a website that supports TOTP wishes to enable it, the web server generates a secret value1 which it shares with the user.
+When the user of a website that supports TOTP wishes to enable it, the web server generates a secret value which it shares with the user.

 The secret is typically shared by showing a quick response (QR) code which encodes a OTPAUTH URI.
 The user will scan this code with her authenticator app which then records the information.